 Lobster Hut

-You’ll find a few fancy spots right on the harbor to savor that quintessential lobster roll.
+You have a few fancy spots right on the harbor to have that quintessential lobster roll.
 But the tired and true (and understated) choice is the Lobster Hut.
 Step back in time, order up at the counter, and take your prized, fresh seafood to a booth to nosh down.
 There’s also a bit of outdoor seating overlooking the water and some non-seafood options on the menu.
 Everything is delicious and wrapped up in New England nostalgia.

 Salt Raw Bar